 What are employment records?

-Australian employers are legally obliged to retain certain documents with information about their employees and their employment relationship, and to provide these documents to current and former employees when requested.
+Australian employers are subject to legal requirements that involve keeping specified records about employees and the employment relationship, and these records may be made available to current or former employees upon request.
 Workplace disputes are unfortunately not uncommon, and employment records can be very useful when disagreements arise.

 Note that general HR records such as disciplinary actions or performance management documents are not considered employment records.

-The following overview explains the different types of employment records Australian organisations need to retain:
+The following overview explains the different types of employment records Australian organisations are expected to retain.

 General records